Kesthecat/bootcamp-final-project-ParksRoadTripPlanner/README.md

 <h2>Pain points with current products</h2>
 I love road trip but there is currently no product that allows an user to visually plan a road trip from start to zero without using another website.
 Right now, one can use Google Maps to generate the route from departure point to destination point then use the "Parks" filter to see parks along the route.
 However, there is no distinction between a community park vs National parks vs pronvicial parks, and barely any National/provincial parks are displayed.

+<p>&nbsp;</p>
-<p>There is also another product called [RoadTrippers](https://roadtrippers.com/) that allow user to plan a road trip along a rendered route and it provides lots of waypoints.
-Unfortunately, there are almost no Canadian data. </p>
+There is also another product called RoadTrippers (https://roadtrippers.com/) that allow user to plan a road trip along a rendered route and it provides lots of waypoints.
+Unfortunately, there are almost no Canadian data.

 ![Existing Products](gif/whyMadeThis.gif)